- Summer 2015

 Thursdays, 10:30 a.m., 3:30 p.m., or 6:30 p.m.

 Note: If your group meets at a time not included above, please e-mail firstname.lastname@example.org with a request for a specific day and time.

 - Look for a confirmation e-mail, within 5 business days, with information about when and where to meet the docent at the Museum.

 What to Expect on an MFAH Book Club Tour

-MFAH Book Club tours are free with general Museum admission for nonmembers.
-Admission is always free for Museum members.Top
+• MFAH Book Club tours are free with general Museum admission.
+MFAH members receive free general admission.

 Since the MFAH Book Club's inception, the Museum has featured a wide range of fiction and nonfiction picks.
-Though tours are not available for these past selections, discussion guides are available online.
+Though tours are not offered for these past selections, discussion guides are available here.